Risk Factors Dashboard

 The USDA has established, and continues to modify, regulations governing the importation of avocados into the United States.
 Our permits that allow us to import foreign-sourced avocados into the United States generally are contingent on our compliance with these regulations.
 Our results of operations may be adversely affected if we are unable to comply with existing and modified regulations and are unable to secure avocado import permits in the future.

-The FDA establishes, and continues to modify, regulations governing the production of prepared avocado products, such as the new Food Safety Modernization Act, which implements mandatory preventive controls for food facilities and compliance with mandatory produce safety standards.
+The FDA establishes, and continues to modify, regulations governing the production of prepared avocado products, such as the Food Safety Modernization Act, which implements mandatory preventive controls for food facilities and requires compliance with mandatory produce safety standards.
 Our results of operations may be adversely affected if we are unable to comply with these existing and modified regulations.
 Such failures could also cause reputational damage to our business.

 If we fail to comply with the Foreign Corrupt Practices Act or other similar legal requirements, we may be subject to criminal and civil penalties and other remedial measures, which could have a material adverse effect on our reputation, business, results of operations or financial condition.

 We are subject to the United States Foreign Corrupt Practices Act (“FCPA”), and other anti-corruption laws and regulations that generally prohibit companies and their intermediaries from making improper payments to government officials and/or other persons for the purpose of obtaining or retaining business.
 Our policies mandate compliance with these anti-bribery laws.
-We operate in Mexico, which is recognized as having a greater potential for governmental and commercial corruption.
+We operate in Mexico, which presents heightened risks relating to governmental and commercial corruption.
+Failure to comply with these laws could result in civil or criminal penalties, disgorgement, injunctions, loss of licenses or permits, interruptions of business, reputational harm, and other sanctions, which could disrupt our business and result in a material adverse effect on our reputation, business, results of operations or financial condition.

 International Risks